Aggressive Ground Bees

 5 Types of Common Aggressive Ground Bees

 In New Jersey, five types of bees typically build a nest in the ground.
-Each bee is unique, and some aren’t really bees at all.
+All ground bees are unique, and some aren’t really bees at all.
 Here is how to identify these aggressive stingers and some information on their habits.

 Identification

 Yellow jackets are easy to recognize by their distinctive black and yellow striped bodies.
-They are smaller and smoother than bees.
-Their bodies are smooth and have less noticeable hair.
-Their wings are transparent and fold inward when resting, and they have large black eyes that seem to stare right at you.
+They are smaller than bees with smooth bodies and less noticeable hair.
+These ground bees wings are transparent and fold inward when resting, and they have large black eyes that seem to stare right at you.

 Colony Structure

-The colony of yellow jackets is highly organized.
-All they need is one queen who will survive during the winter months to start the new colony the following spring.
+Colonies of yellow jackets are highly organized.
+All these wannabe ground bees need is one queen who will survive during the winter months to start a new colony the following spring.
 The queen lays eggs that develop into workers.
 She can lay anywhere from 200-300 eggs daily, up to 2,000 in her lifetime.

 A mature nest will have 1,000 to 4,000 workers, but some are as large as 10,000.
 The workers take over foraging, nest building, and caring for the queen’s new offspring.
 Toward the end of the season, the colony produces new queens and males.

 The males mate with the new queens, who find a place to hibernate over the winter.
 The entire cycle starts again the following year.
-The rest of the colony, including the original queen, dies off with the first frost.
+The rest of the ground bees in the colony, including the original queen, die off with the first frost.

 Behavior and Other Important Facts

 It’s important to teach your children how to recognize yellow jackets and to understand their aggressive behavior.
-If you find a nest in your yard, it’s best to steer clear and call a professional for safe removal.
+If you find a nest in your yard, it’s best to steer clear and call our office for safe removal.

-Yellow jackets are known for their aggressive nature.
+Yellow jackets are known to be one of the most aggressive ground bees.
 They will attack you and can sting multiple times unlike most bees.
-They will defend themselves and their families with all their might, especially if you come near their nests.
+And they will defend themselves and their families with all their might, especially if you come near their nests.

-Bumblebees have an essential job in the ecosystem.
+Bumblebees are ground bees who have an essential place in the ecosystem.
 They look cute and cuddly but play a critical role in keeping flowers blooming and crops thriving.
 Have you ever wondered why they seem so busy?
-It’s because they’re outstanding workers.
+It’s because they’re outstanding workers with a job to do.

 Identification